nop33/si/src/content/blog/united-nations-for-the-future-a-collection-of-key-international-texts-for-long-term-governance/index.md

 ---
-title: United Nations for the future - a collection of key international texts for long-term governance
+title: United Nations for the future - a collection of key texts for long-term governance
 date: 2021-07-01T13:50:04.479Z
 description: With this collection, we highlight fertile ground for the refinement of a shared understanding of the long term, building on decades of